t3chguy/printwatch-card/README.md

 3. **Controls not working**
    - Verify that your user has proper permissions for the entities
    - Check that button entities are available and not in an error state

+4. **G-Code preview not appearing**
+   - Ensure you have the latest version of the HA Bambu Lab plugin
+   - Enable G-Code preview in the plugin settings
+5. **Localization issues**
+   - Some translations are AI-generated; if you notice errors, consider submitting improvements!

 ## Contributing